2022 Appalachian State Mountaineers football team

+The Mountaineers finished the season 6–6, going 3–5 in Sun Belt play to finish in a three-way tie for fourth place in the conference's East Division.
+Despite finishing the season with 6 wins, the Mountaineers were not bowl eligible as two of their wins came against FCS opponents.

 Preseason

 Coaching changes

 On February 9, 2022, offensive coordinator Frank Ponce was hired as the quarterbacks coach for the Miami Hurricanes.
 On February 21, Kevin Barbay was hired to be the Mountaineers' new offensive coordinator/quarterbacks coach.
 Barbay previously served in the same role for the Central Michigan Chippewas.

 Media poll

-The Sun Belt media days were held on July 25 and July 26.
+The Sun Belt media days were held on July 25 and 26.
 The Mountaineers were predicted to finish in first place in the Sun Belt's East Division.
 Appalachian State also received 10-of-14 first place votes.